poludnev/help-button/README.md

 The app is made based on react-creat-app, internationalised with i18next library.

-On Oct 12, 2021, is waiting for the form validator to be added, it is supposed to be the yup.
+Oct 18, 2021: add sending from process, currently for localhost.

-After the validator to be attached, the next step is to complete the form data sending code.
+Next step is to add form validator, it is supposed to be the yup.

 ## What's the idea?